renovatebot/renovate/docs/usage/config-presets.md

 But you also probably want the preset to be private too, so how can the other repos reference it?

 The answer is to host your preset using GitHub or GitLab - not npmjs - and make sure you have added the preset's repo to Renovate too.
-GitHub will then permit Renovate to access the preset repo whenever it is processing any other repos within the same account/org.
+GitHub will then allow Renovate to access the preset repo whenever it is processing any other repos within the same account/org.

 ## Contributing to presets